Shops at Rivercenter: History

 In October 2006, plans were revealed to redevelop the property over a number of years.
 Five-star restaurants and more outdoor seating would be added in the first phase of redevelopment.
 The redevelopment of the Joske's space would be the next phase.
 The Joske's facade along Commerce Street would be restored, bringing back the windows and brick that were covered in one of Joske's own renovations before Rivercenter was built, and tenants would be added for the currently vacant two upper floors.
 A luxury hotel would be added in the last phase, forcing a multi-level parking garage to close, but another parking garage would be built on another part of the property.
 San Antonio's Historic and Design Review Commission approved the redevelopment plan on October 4, 2006.
 A grand re-opening is planned for 2008.

 It was reported in June 2008 that Ashkenazy purchased the historic Joske's building from Dillard's and plans to revitalize the landmark property as part of the property's redevelopment.

 In 2016, the old Joske's building was added as a new modern wing of the mall with notable tenants such as Dave & Buster's, H&M, Starbucks, and Johnny Rockets.
 The mall was renamed to Shops at Rivercenter in the same year.

 On January 6, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.

 The place contains four floors, and under the first floor, there is a river level.
-This is the part of the mall that runs along the famous riverwalk.
+This is the part of the mall that runs along the famous River Walk.